Code-Institute-Submissions/baker_street/README.md

 * As a  member of staff I want to be able to Login and logout so that I can change available times, cancel/amend bookings and complete other administrative duties.

 ## Features
+### Navbar - This allows the user to easily navigate the site with single clicks.
+I feel that each list item in the navbar gives a good indication o what is to be expecting of the page it links to.
+* Home and 'logo links- both link to the 'Home' page which gives the user general information about the service provided, who it is aimed at and an FAQ section.
+* Our Rooms page- Gives a description of the backstor of each room and provides a button which links to that rooms individual booking page.
+* Book Now booking pages- Allows the user to book the selected room chossing a number of players, date and time they wish to play.
+Once complete the user can submit their choices and is taken to the next stage of the booking process which is to put in their personal details and card information.
+* Leaderboards page- This shows the user the top 3 best times that previous teams have completed each room in.
+This is editable from the admin page.
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+* Contact Us page- Page with contact info and opening hours for users.
+May add in a map
+* Log In page- Not yet functional

 Existing Features
 Feature 1 - allows users X to achieve Y, by having them fill out Z